CDelc/MultiworldGG/worlds/poe/docs/setup_en.md

 ## 8) Tips & Troubleshooting

+- If you get problems when you are trying to write the filter, it could be Windows OneDrive interfering.
+Try disabling OneDrive.
 - Keep the Archipelago client running while you play PoE.
 - If you pick up an item and no check is sent, **enter a new zone** to trigger a check.
 - Make sure your PoE logs are being read (client should detect zone changes and chat whispers).
-- If the item filter isn’t changing, run `/filter` in the client console.
+- If your normal item filter working, load it with `/filter` in the client console.
+- OAuth/API: Ensure your PoE account is properly authenticated if the client needs character data from the API.
 - DeathLink: When enabled, your deaths (and others’) can be shared as events across players.
-- OAuth/API: Ensure your PoE account is properly authenticated if the client needs character data from the API.
+- F11 will restart the client if you run into issues.
+- F12 will force the client to do a check.
+  - The API still only updates when changing zones, but this is helpful if something gets messed up.
+(AP can't read the client.txt file)

 ---